signalfx/splunk-otel-java/profiler/README.md

 the events are replayed.

-In order to associate `jdk.ThreadDump` events from JFR with OpenTelemetry spans, a custom OpenTelemetry `ContextStorage` implementation is used to synthesize `otel.ContextAttached` events each time a span context change occurs.
+In order to associate `jdk.ThreadDump` events from JFR with OpenTelemetry spans, a custom OpenTelemetry `ContextStorage` implementation is used to emit `otel.ContextAttached` events each time a span context change occurs.
 These context changes are then tracked during replay so that a call stack can be associated with the appropriate span.